basejump/grails-vuejs-todomvc-example/README.md

 2. Update main.js per commits to add the router.
 The docs were light on this as most examples talked about how to tie the routes to the componenets to show.
 Turns out its optional and we can use the `$router` var that get injected into the Vue.

-## Phase 8 - vuex
+## Phase 8 - Vanilla Store

+See this [branch](https://github.com/basejump/grails-vuejs-todomvc-example/tree/vanilla-store) for working example

+* using `yarn` now, so intall yarn and just run that. must faster with caching.
+* abstract out a generic store

+## Phase 9 - Vuex Store

-See this [branch](https://github.com/basejump/grails-vuejs-todomvc-example/tree/vuex) for working example
+See this [branch](https://github.com/basejump/grails-vuejs-todomvc-example/tree/vuex-store for working example

-8a - get vuex working with local storage
+working with both local and rest storage

-8b - [Grails] rest storage

 **Inspiration Articles/Docs**